dragonfly-science/dragonfly-website/content/publications/thompson_dolphin_95-08.md

 ---
 pdf: Thompson_common_2009.pdf
-tags: tags: finlay, edward, common dolphin, fisheries, bycatch, dragonfly
+tags: finlay, edward, marine-mammal, bycatch, dragonfly
 ---
 Common dolphins (*Delphius delphis*) are the most frequently caught cetacean in New Zealand trawl fisheries.
 Between the 1995—96 and 2007—08 fishing years,